Overview

 What It Solves

-LoadStrike correlates source and destination events across HTTP, Kafka, NATS, Redis Streams, RabbitMQ, Event Hubs, Push Diffusion, and delegate-based custom streams.
+LoadStrike is built for workloads that do not end at the first request.
+It can follow work across HTTP, Kafka, NATS, Redis Streams, RabbitMQ, Event Hubs, Push Diffusion, and delegate-based custom streams.

 How Correlation Works